Hillcrest School (Nairobi, Kenya)

 Hillcrest School, also known as Hillcrest International Schools, is a British private international day and boarding school located in Nairobi, Kenya.
 Established in 1965 as a pre-school, the school has grown to now encompass Hillcrest Early Years (HEY), Hillcrest Preparatory School and Hillcrest Secondary School.

 History

 The origins of Hillcrest International Schools started with Hillcrest Preparatory School which was founded in 1965 by educationalist Dorothy Noad and long-serving government employee Frank Thompson.
 Hillcrest Preparatory secured its international school status in 1972, when it became a member of the Independent Association of Prep Schools; joining a conglomerate of British curriculum schools across the world.
 In 1975 Kenneth Matiba, Stephen Smith, and Frank Thompson partnered to start the Hillcrest Secondary School.

 Campus

+It is situated on a 35 acre site in the Nairobi suburb of Karen.
+The school is composed of 2 plots on either side of Hillcrest Road.
+The Western plot serves the secondary school and the Eastern plot serves both Hillcrest Early Years and the preparatory school.

+Facilities are shared between the schools, and bus routes serve students from both schools.